-Even though I’ve traveled alone before, seeing scenes like this always make me hold a mirror up, reminding me that I’m being dropped off at the airport alone — and that no one would be there to greet me like that on the other side.
+Even though I’ve travelled alone before, seeing scenes like this always make me hold a mirror up, reminding me that I’m being dropped off at the airport alone — and that no one would be there to greet me like that on the other side.

 The last time I got back from a solo trip, one of the first questions friends and coworkers asked was: “Who did you go with?”
-I found myself stammering through excuses, trying to develop a plausible “why” I had traveled solo.
+I found myself stammering through excuses, trying to develop a plausible “why” I had travelled solo.

 So, as I boarded the plane for my first Flash Pack trip to Finland, all my fears about solo travel started to set in again.

 Why was I even going on this trip?

 Why was I spending money to go to a foreign country where I don’t speak the language?

 This sounded like a stressful burden, not a vacation!